-The following is a summary from the TJCA Annual Report 2012 (Ecobiological, 2013a).
+The following is a summary from the TJCA Annual Report 2014 (Ecobiological, 2015a).

-The monitoring data continue to show a declining population.
-This points to Tetratheca Juncea being out-competed by other ground species.
-Overall, this report builds on previous reports demonstrating that the TJCA population would benefit from a fire.
+The monitoring data continues to show a population that has significantly declined since the start of monitoring.
+Evidence points to Tetratheca juncea being out-competed by other ground species.
+Overall, this report builds on previous reports in demonstrating that the TJCA population would benefit from a fire.
 This would both reduce the current level of competition and provide more nesting areas for tunnelling native bee pollinators.